Multimodal Automated Fact-Checking: A Survey: Task Formulation

-\paragraph{Stage $3.4.$: Justification Production.} Previous work on automated justification production mostly concentrates on justifications for text claims (see~\citet{kotonya-toni-2020-explainable} for an overview).
-This is different to human fact-checkers, who also give justifications for fact-checks involving images, audio, or video content~\citep{silverman2013verification}.
-Justification production for multimodal misinformation can be grouped in three categories: $(i)$ identifying which part of the claim input is misleading (i.e. specific areas in a visual claim or words in a text claim, etc.) ~\citep{KouZSW20, DBLP:conf/taai/PurwantoSLYP21, LourencoP22}; $(ii)$ providing natural language justifications following human fact-checkers~\citep{Yao2022}; $(iii)$ selecting and highlighting specific evidence parts used for verification~\citep{atanasova-etal-2020-generating-fact, ShangKZW22}.
-Previous work on automated justification production mostly concentrates on justifications for text claims (see~\citet{kotonya-toni-2020-explainable} for an overview).
-This is different to human fact-checkers, who also give justifications for fact-checks involving images, audio, or video content~\citep{silverman2013verification}.
-Justifications serve purposes beyond explaining the verification results.
-Human fact-checkers also use them to discuss uncertainties and potential errors -- especially needed in fact-checking for rapidly developing events~\citep{silverman2013verification}.
+\paragraph{Stage $3.3$: Veracity Classification.} This task is the multimodal counterpart to classifying the veracity of textual claims given retrieved evidence ~\citep{thorne-vlachos-2018-automated}.
+Veracity classification of claims embedded in audio is also commonly referred to as \textit{deception detection}~\citep{DBLP:conf/asru/KopevAKN19, DBLP:journals/ieeemm/KambojHARA21}.
+While earlier work considered mostly claims recorded in staged setups~\citep{newman2003lying} or from court trials~\citep{Perez-RosasAMB15}, more recently real-world political debates have become popular. \citep{DBLP:conf/asru/KopevAKN19, DBLP:journals/ieeemm/KambojHARA21}. \paragraph{Stage $3.4$: Justification Production.} Different to previous research on automated justification production ~\citep{kotonya-toni-2020-explainable}, human fact-checkers also give justifications for fact-checks involving images, audios, or videos~\citep{silverman2013verification}.
+Justifications for multimodal misinformation can be grouped in three categories: $(i)$ identifying which part of the claim input is misleading (e.g.\ specific areas in a visual claim or words in a textual one) ~\citep{KouZSW20, DBLP:conf/taai/PurwantoSLYP21, LourencoP22}; $(ii)$ providing natural language justifications following human fact-checkers~\citep{Yao2022}; $(iii)$ selecting and highlighting evidence parts used for verification~\citep{atanasova-etal-2020-generating-fact, ShangKZW22}.
+Justifications serve purposes beyond explaining veracity classification, e.g.\ human fact-checkers also use them to discuss uncertainties and potential errors -- especially needed in fact-checking for rapidly developing events~\citep{silverman2013verification}.